canonical/ubuntu-packaging-guide/docs/index.rst

   (MOTU Team discussion, get help with packaging)

 .. note::
-  When you subscribe to mailing lists, expect to receive a lot of emails.
+  When you subscribe to :term:`Mailing Lists <Mailing List>`, expect to receive a lot of emails.
   A good way to manage these is to create email filters.
 For example, the `bug mailing lists <https://lists.ubuntu.com/#Bug+Lists>`_ generate a high volume of emails and using the `custom email headers <https://wiki.ubuntu.com/Bugs/HowToFilter>`_